WinstarNZ/yourqs_dev_manual/readme.md

 - To make sure everything is working, change your password on your 'sa' user on SQL Management Studio

 9. On `.env` file, set your environment variable `SEQUELIZE_FORCE_SYNC_SCHEMA="ON"` and run 'npm start' and follow the instructions indicated <br><br>**OR** &nbsp;&nbsp;proceed on next step.
+  > **Important Note :** Don't do this on production.
+It will destroy all of the data that you currently have in your database.
+So make sure if you turn **SEQUELIZE_FORCE_SYNC_SCHEMA="ON"** - make sure you know what you're doing.
 10. Set your `SEQUELIZE_FORCE_SYNC_SCHEMA="OFF"` on your environment variables(/.env).

 11.  run `node_modules/.bin/sequelize db:seed:all` - to initialize all initial data needed for the app to open